lsst-dm/dm_dev_guide/cpp/style.rst

 6.3.
 Comments
 -------------

-:doc:`../docs/cpp_docs` Documentation Standards contains most of the rules about comments.
+:doc:`api-docs` Documentation Standards contains most of the rules about comments.
 A few detailed rules are listed here.

 .. _style-guide-cpp-6-22: